An intrinsically hydrodynamic approach to multidimensional QHD systems: Dispersive estimates and bounds on

 and $2\leq p <\infty$ for $d=2$, $2\leq p\leq 6$ for $d=3$.
 Notice that in the case $\gamma\geq1+2/d$ this is still consistent with the dispersive estimate for the free Schr\"odinger equation. \end{rem}

 In general similar estimates appear in many contexts for the study of evolutionary PDEs, see \cite{Straus, Gl, Sid, Mor} and many others.
-In particular estimates like \eqref{eq:disp_pc_md} have been considered in classical compressible fluid dynamics \cite{Chem, Ser, Sid}, or in \cite{BD, Pe, IR} for the analogue \eqref{eq:disp_kin} in kinetic theory.
+In particular estimates like \eqref{eq:disp_pc_md} have been considered in classical compressible fluid dynamics \cite{Chem, Ser, Sid, Xin}, in \cite{BD, Pe, IR} for the analogue \eqref{eq:disp_kin} in kinetic theory and for NLS equations \cite{Bar, GV, Gl}.
+There is a connected result for a particular class of Euler--Korteweg systems, somehow related to the dispersive logarithmic Schr\"odinger equation ($\gamma=1$), given in \cite{CarHil}.
+A similar result appeared also in the Appendix of the review \cite{CDS}.
 Those are also somehow reminiscent of the vector field method \cite{Kl} used to study nonlinear wave equations, see also \cite{FJS} for recent applications.
 In the wave function dynamics context, the fact that solutions to the nonlinear problem disperse as much as the linear solutions gives some information about their asymptotic behavior, see \cite{GV}.
-Recently an alternative proof, based on interaction Morawetz estimates \cite{Mor, LS}, was developed in order to show asymptotic completeness for mass-supercritical, energy-subcritical NLS equations \cite{CKSTT, CGT, GVQ, PV}.
+Recently an alternative proof, based on interaction Morawetz estimates \cite{Mor, LS}, was developed in order to show asymptotic completeness for mass-supercritical, energy-subcritical NLS equations \cite{CGT, CKSTT, GVQ, PV}.
 It turns out that such estimates hold also for arbitrary weak solutions to \eqref{eq:QHD_md}.

 In this section we also present the Morawetz-type estimates, in a general form for the Euler-Korteweg system